Given1890/Given-Norman/README.md

 # Given-Norman
-Without Jesus there is life
+Without Jesus there is no life